adamwatters/tiny_library/README.md

 # Tiny Library

-This is library catalouge application build for The Heartwood School, but potentially useful for other small libraries.
+This is library catalouge application built for The Heartwood School, but potentially useful for other small libraries.

 ## Getting started